StackExchange/stack-blog/_posts/2012-03-06-reputation-and-historical-archives.markdown

 If you've been around Meta Stack Overflow the past few days, you've seen a fair bit of conversation sparked by [the recent changes to how reputation is calculated](http://meta.stackoverflow.com/questions/123319/recent-reputation-history-changes):

-<blockquote>To be clear: **reputation values are not changing, every action in the system is still worth the same amount**.
+>To be clear: **reputation values are not changing, every action in the system is still worth the same amount**.
 Here’s what _will_ be different:

 >
 >